 off.
 The stabilizing strap is now connected to the first ring as in

 period pieces.
-The pieces may be assembled as shown with copper rivets
+The pieces may be assembled as shown with brass rivets

 style of hanger is more gracile than the six ring.
 Perfect for a

 Cavalier from the 16th or 17th Century!
 We are now connecting the

 stabilizing strap to the loop and all loops are sewn to the buckle as

 on the historical piece. $164.

 style of hanger may be seen in many of the pictures from the

 Elizabethan period.
 It includes a belt, hanger with six buckled

 loops and a support strap that crosses the front of the body to